jcvincentliu/Personal-Website/content/posts/Song translation - Who will be by my side, Beyond.md

 there will be no more darkness whenever you are with me

-This quest ends up to no avail, will whom being fighting by my side?
+This quest ends up to no avail, will whom stay fighting by my side?

 When the rainstorm is over,
-I will tackle the gridlock in my heart
+I will remove the gridlock in my heart

 Once upon a time my dream was still naive and simple, but I now only found depression and desperation